Hollisd12/final_project/README.md

 The Decision Tree Regressor model was able to predict the MVP for 4 out of the 8 seasons (50%).

-We then calculated the mean squared error (MSE), mean absolute error (MAE), and r2 (r-quared) to evaluate the performance of our regression model.
+We then calculated the mean squared error (MSE), mean absolute error (MAE), and r2 (r-squared) to evaluate the performance of our regression model.

 ![image](https://user-images.githubusercontent.com/112137694/220799296-1553cd72-3e95-4ec0-86f5-8aaa8e6c41a6.png)